vitor-correia10/m2-2-js--fundamentals-P1/README.md

 - `[ctrl + j]` on Windows
 - `[cmd + j]` on Mac

-This will open an instance of the terminal (Mac) or the PowerShell (Win).
+This will open an instance of the terminal.

 There are 2 ways to evaluate your JS using Node: